 View of the African Beverage run alongside the slope

-You may find that all my work on Beverage antennas was inspired largely by Tom Rauch, W8JI and his excellent page about Beverage construction.
-You'll also find more on the Hard-
+You might find that most of my “work” on Beverage antennas was largely inspired by Tom Rauch, W8JI and his excellent page about Beverage antenna construction.
+You'll also find more on the topic at the dedicated Hard-

-I'm using two DX Engineering matching transformers for my main coax lines up to my phaser.
+I use two DX Engineering matching transformers for my main coax lines up to the phaser unit.
 It feeds RG6 CATV cable.
-You can build one easily using a BN-
+You can also build one yourself easily by using a BN-

-In a Earth great circle view , please have a look at my own Beverages map (PDF) centred around Quebec City, which is near to my location.
+On a Earth great circle view , please have a look at my Beverages map (PDF) centred around Quebec City, which is near to my location.
 Note that the extended 28°-

-While doing some Beverage work in October of 2008, I had a kind local observer.
+While doing some Beverage work, I had a kind local observer.
 I could approach it at a near 40m until it escaped into the forest.
-It probably was just wondering what in the hell I was about to do!
+It was probably wondering what in the hell I was doing!

-When German dxer Jürgen Bartels wrote me about his ability of remotely switch on & off the termination resistor of his Beverages and this without the need of a return wire if not only by using earth as a returning path, I was puzzled.
-Initially, I thought that it needed unconditionally a certain amount of AC voltage to obtain conduction that way but I was told that I could also get the same result by using DC!
+When German dxer Jürgen Bartels wrote me about his ability of remotely switch on & off the termination resistor of his Beverages and this, without the need of a return wire but by using earth as a returning path, I was puzzled.
+Initially, I thought that it unconditionally need a certain amount of AC voltage to obtain conduction that way but I was told that I could also get the same result by using DC!
 Despite explanations and for a while, it was still darkness in my head...
 Jürgen is using AC square wave generated from an homebrew circuit and fed by the RS232 port of his computer.
-This is sent through the feedline coax to trigger his termination circuitry.
+This is sent through the feedline coax in order to trigger his termination circuitry.
 See the details on the "remote switched R" page from his website.

-In my case, as I already have an existing circuit to switch my Beverages and I wanted to adapt Jürgen's design to my actual gear.
-I was told by Jürgen that only a short pulse of DC voltage was enough to toggle the main element of the remote circuitry which consist in a low current latching relay (and which I ends up learning on it along the way).
-I decided then to order 3 of those and perform some test.
-Under Jürgen's advice, I had to determine first which amount of DC voltage has to be applied to make the relay "latch".
-In order to do so, I placed an ammeter in series while applying directly variable DC to the Beverage.
-I needed to get a read of 10 mA on the meter which is the current needed to excite the relay coil.
-The V was travelling throughout the Beverage all the way up to the 470 ohms termination already in place 445m farther and was coming back using the soil to complete the circuit.
-See the ammeter picture on the right showing a 10.31 mA reading.
-26V was needed to reach such level.
+In my case, as I already have an existing circuit to switch my Beverages, I just wanted to adapt Jürgen's design to my actual gear.
+He told me that only a short pulse of DC voltage was enough to toggle the latch relay of the remote circuitry (on which I end up learning along the way).
+I then decided to order three of those in order to perform some test.
+Under Jürgen's advice, I had to determine first which amount of DC voltage that has to be applied to make the relay "latch".
+To do so, I placed an ammeter in series while applying directly a variable DC voltage to the Beverage.
+I needed to get a read of 10 mA on the meter which is the threshold current needed to excite the relay coil.
+Interestingly, the voltage is travelling throughout the Beverage, all the way up to the 470 ohms termination 445m away, and it returns through the soil to complete the circuit.
+See the ammeter picture on the right showing a 10.31mA read.
+26V was needed to reach this level.
 Now to make the latching relay toggle, a dual polarity voltage is mandatory and has to be injected alternately to it.

 I made a dual version allowing me to control two Beverage terminations separately.
-With one momentary toggle switch in shack for each Beverage, I'm now able to commute alternately between +26V and -
+With a momentary toggle switch in shack for each Beverage, it commutes alternately between +26V and -

 1) It disconnects the Beverage from the matching transformer for 0.67 sec